Learn to avoid investing mistakes

 How would the new investment gel with your current investments?

-Any financial advisor will preach the importance of asset allocation.
+Any financial advisor will preach the importance of asset allocation and diversification.
 That's why, when weighing a new investment opportunity, you need to consider how it would fit in with your current investments.

 Would this new investment swing your allocation in a riskier direction?
 What adjustment would you then have to make to the rest of your portfolio?
 And what would be the long-term implications of that adjustment?

 These are the questions you need to weigh before you even consider saying "yes" or "no" to an investment opportunity.

 And, as always, bring these decisions to an expert before you make a decision that could disrupt your nest egg.